Event information

 Great St Mary’s Church, Senate House Hill, Cambridge, CB2 3PQ

-At 6pm Cambridge’s Schola Cantorum choir, and a visiting Sheffield group, will begin rehearsing for a nighttime service in the church.
+At 6pm Cambridge’s Schola Cantorum choir, and the visiting Steel City Choristers from Sheffield, will begin rehearsing for a nighttime service in the church.
 You are invited to stay for this rehearsal, to see how choral music is prepared for performance, and to experience choral music in a relaxed setting - you will be able to move around the church, and will not be expected to sit completely still, as suits your family.
 A service with choral music will take place from 7.30pm.
 You are welcome to this service, which will also be open to the wider public.

 This event will also include a ‘come and sing’ element, whereby people can sign up to sing with the choir on the evening.
 If you wish to sing, you will need to book your participation in advance.
-Full details coming soon.
+Book at the following link: bit.ly/ScholaCompline26

 All are welcome.
 The open rehearsal will be relaxed and is designed to allow children and families to experience choral music with less formality than is often the case in church settings.
 The church is accessible for wheelchairs and mobility scooters, and we have an accessible toilet available.